The first English child born in the New World, Virginia Dare, was born in what is now Roanoke Island, North Carolina, in 1587.

 By the early 20th century, Montgomery County experienced a decline in agriculture due to factors such as the boll weevil infestation and the Great Depression.
 However, the county adapted and diversified its economy by focusing on industries such as textiles and furniture manufacturing.
 Today, Montgomery County continues to embrace its agricultural heritage while also seeking to attract new industries and promote tourism, offering visitors a glimpse into its storied past.

-This timeline provides a condensed summary of the historical journey of Montgomery County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Montgomery County, North Carolina.

 • 1749: Montgomery County is formed from Anson County, named after General Richard Montgomery.